josephmolapisi/console-based-app/README.md

 We have created a class HorrorMovie that extends movie, this is a way of showing how inheritance can be shown.

+As week 2 of our Assignment comes to end, this is what we were able to achieve.
+We created an interface with our methods that throw relevant exceptions. i.The addMovie (Movie movie)method throws a DuplicateMovieException each time you enter a movie with a name that already exists. ii. searchMovie(String title) takes a title of the movie as parameter and compares the name to each of the movies available and throws a MovieNotFoundException if there does not exist a movie with a name that matches the title. iii. displayMovies() is a void method that prints a movie and the year it was released. iv. deleteMovie(Movie movie)  method makes use  of the search method and throws MovieNotFoundException whenever a movie does not exist in the list.

+We then created a class called MovieUtility.java that implements the interface .

+We finally created a SortAndSearch class  that sorts movies by rating, from highest rated to lowest rated.
+It also sorts movies by name but this is a feature only available to admin since we were tasked to sort with numericals.

+A linearSearch and binarySearch methods were created to return a movie, given some conditions.
+In the coming week we will see how each of these come together in the main method and see how it will interact with the user